Australian Capital Territory

 About Parliament

-- The ACT Legislative Assembly is a single House made up of 18 elected Members.
-Members of the Legislative Assembly (MLAs) generally hold office for a fixed term of three years.
+The ACT Legislative Assembly is a single House of 17 members (MLAs) who generally hold office for a fixed term of three years.

 Territory symbols